KenKout/lms_notification/README.md

   4. In the **Monitor Name** field, give your monitor a name (e.g., LMS Notification).

-  5. In the **URL (or IP)** field, paste the Vercel project URL and add **/recheck**.
+  5. In the **URL (or IP)** field, paste the Vercel project URL and add **https://your-domain.vercel.app/recheck**.
 Example: your-domain.vercel.app/recheck

   6. Set the **Check Interval** to 5 minutes.

   7. Click **Create a Monitor**.

   8. For example, if you have 21 course, create 3 monitors.
 Because each run it will check 10 links, so it need 3 monitors.
+Ex: https://your-domain.vercel.app/recheck?1, https://your-domain.vercel.app/recheck?2, https://your-domain.vercel.app/recheck?3

+  9. Remember to add **https://your-domain.vercel.app/get** so if the program get interrupt, it will crawl the data again.

   Now, UptimeRobot will ping your Vercel project every 5 minutes, keeping it active.

 ## Setup